Monte Carlo study of cuprate superconductors in a four-band $d$-$p$ model: Role of orbital degrees of freedom: MODEL AND METHOD

 \subsection{Band structures}

-As typical examples of single-layer hole-doped cuprates, we study the La$_2$CuO$_4$ and HgBa$_2$CuO$_4$ systems.
-We construct maximally localized Wannier orbitals~\cite{Marzari,Souza} from the first-principles calculation in the local-density approximation (LDA) with ecalj package~\cite{ecalj} and fit them with the hopping integrals $t_i$ ($i=1-6$) and the site energy of each orbital $\varepsilon_{\alpha}$.
-The parameter sets determined for these systems are listed in Table~\ref{hopping}.
-The explicit form of the tight-binding model is described in Appendix~\ref{NIband}.
+We study the La$_2$CuO$_4$ and HgBa$_2$CuO$_4$ systems as typical examples of single-layer hole-doped cuprates.
+The maximally localized Wannier orbitals~\cite{Marzari,Souza} are constructed from the local-density approximation (LDA) with ecalj package~\cite{ecalj}.
+The hopping integrals $t_i$ ($i=1-6$) and the site energy of each orbital $\varepsilon_{\alpha}$ are determined to fit the obtained band structure.
+They are listed in Table~\ref{hopping} and the explicit form of the tight-binding model is shown in Appendix~\ref{NIband}.
 Note that $\varepsilon_{d_{z^2}}$ for the La-based system is corrected to a lower value with reference to the quasiparticle self-consistent $GW$ (QSGW) method~\cite{Faleev,vanShilfgaarde,Kotani3,Jang1}, which gives realistic correction to the LDA.
 We have checked its validity in our previous study~\cite{Watanabe1}.

 Figure~\ref{band-DOS} shows the noninteracting tight-binding energy bands for La- and Hg-based systems.
 We can summarize the difference between them as follows. (i) The density of states (DOS) of the $d_{z^2}$ component is extended from -1 to -2~eV in the La-based system [Fig.~\ref{band-DOS}(a)], while it is almost localized around -2~eV in the Hg-based system [Fig.~\ref{band-DOS}(b)].
-In addition, a small but finite peak structure of the $d_{z^2}$ component exists around the Fermi energy (0~eV) in the La-based system, which greatly affects the stability of superconductivity.
-These differences are owing to the fact that the $d_{z^2}$ orbital is hybridized with the $p_{x/y}$ orbital in the La-based system much more strongly than in the Hg-based system.
-The $d_{z^2}$ electrons obtain the itinerancy through the hybridization and therefore the $d_{z^2}$ component of the La-based system is more extended than that of the Hg-based system. (ii) The site-energy difference between the $d_{x^2-y^2}$ and $p_{x/y}$ orbitals, $\Delta_{dp}=\varepsilon_{d_{x^2-y^2}}-\varepsilon_{p}$, is larger in the La-based system (2.26~eV) than in the Hg-based system (1.84~eV).
-This affects the occupancy of each orbital and thus the strength of the electron correlation.
-When $\Delta_{dp}$ is small, the energy band crossing the Fermi energy contains more weight of the $p_{x/y}$ orbital, which leads to a weaker electron correlation.
+In addition, a small but finite peak structure of the $d_{z^2}$ component exists around the Fermi energy (0~eV) in the La-based system, which greatly affects the stability of superconductivity. (ii) The site-energy difference $\Delta_{dp}=\varepsilon_{d_{x^2-y^2}}-\varepsilon_{p}$ is larger in the La-based system (2.26~eV) than in the Hg-based system (1.84~eV).
+It affects the strength of the electron correlation through the difference in orbital occupancy.
+The small $\Delta_{dp}$ in the Hg-based system leads to a weaker electron correlation because of the more weight of the $p_{x/y}$ orbital.